-The most common problem in hot work environment, prickly heat is manifested as red papules and usually appears in areas where the clothing is restrictive.
+Heat Disorder Health Effects Heat Fatigue A factor that predisposes an individual to heat fatigue is lack of acclimatization.
+The signs and symptoms of heat fatigue include impaired performance of skilled mental, or vigilance jobs.
+There is no treatment for heat fatigue except to remove the heat stress before a more serious heat-related condition develops.
+Heat Rashes It is the most common problem in hot work environment.
+Prickly heat is manifested as red papules and they usually appears in areas where the clothing is restrictive.
 As sweating increases, these papules give rise to a prickling sensation.
 Prickly heat occurs in skin that is persistently wetted by un-evaporated sweat, and heat rash papules may become infected if they are not treated.
 In most cases, heat rashes will disappear when the affected individual returns to cool environment.

-Rev:- 00 Page 7 of 20

-Heat Cramps

-These are usually caused by performing hard physical labor in a hot environment.
+Heat Cramps These are usually caused by performing hard physical labor in a hot environment.
 These cramps have been attributed to an electrolyte imbalance caused by sweating and lack of water replenishment.
 Thirst cannot be relied on as a guide to the need for water; instead, water must be taken every 15 to 20 minutes in hot environments.

-Heat Collapse
+QGDL-DC-004Rev.
+No: 01

-In heat collapse, the brain does not receive enough oxygen because blood pools in the extremities.
+Heat Disorder Health Effects Heat Collapse In heat collapse, the brain does not receive enough oxygen because blood pools in the extremities.
 As a result, the exposed individual may lose consciousness.
 This reaction is similar to that of heat exhaustion and does not affect the body's heat balance.
 However, the onset of heat collapse is rapid and unpredictable.
 To prevent heat collapse, the worker should gradually become acclimatized to the hot environment.

-Heat Exhaustion

-Heat exhaustion should not be dismissed lightly, however, for several reasons.
+Heat Exhaustion Heat exhaustion should not be dismissed lightly.
+However, for several reasons.
 One is that the fainting associated with heat exhaustion can be dangerous because the victim may be operating machinery or controlling an operation that should not be left unattended; moreover, the victim may be injured when he faints.
-Also, the signs and symptoms seen in heat exhaustion are similar to those of heat stroke, a medical emergency.
+In addition, the signs and symptoms seen in heat exhaustion are similar to those of heat stroke, a medical emergency.
 Signs and symptoms: headache, nausea, vertigo, weakness, thirst, and giddiness.
 Fortunately, this condition responds readily to prompt treatment.

-Heat Stroke

-Heat stroke is a form of hyperthermia, an abnormally elevated body temperature with accompanying physical and neurological symptoms.
-This occurs when the body's system of temperature regulation fails and body temperature rises to critical levels.
+Heat Stroke Heat stroke is a form of hyperthermia, an abnormally elevated body temperature with accompanying physical and neurological symptoms This occurs when the body's system of temperature regulation fails and body temperature rises to critical levels.
 Primary signs and symptoms of heat stroke: confusion; irrational behavior; loss of consciousness; convulsions; a lack of sweating (usually); hot, dry skin; and an abnormally high body temperature (106°F).

-4.2 Factors contributing to Heat Stress
+5.3 Factors Contributing to Heat Stress